-We left Kandy not feeling like we were short changing it.
-The only thing we would have added with more time would have been to get out into a tea plantation, though if we’d been more planned it turned out we could have easily fit that in too.
+We left Kandy not feeling like we were short changing it with our short time there.
+The only thing we would have added would have been to get out into a tea plantation, though if we’d been more planned it turned out we could have fit that in too.

 We loaded on and were early enough to get seats, this time next to each other and by the window.
 Emma soon scored some vadai (lentils, corn and spices deep fried in a palm sized ball) from a seller that got on.
 You get 4 for 100 rupees (NZ$1) and she’d discovered on the train they make a good breakfast.
 The bag was made from lined notepad paper.

 The journey was fun, we could see and feel and experience more of Sri Lankan life than from the train.
-Packed and with music blaring we beeped our way out of Kandy and through small settlements with narrow roads.
-Like all good developing country drivers, ours drove like his life depended on reaching his destination as soon as possible and put his foot down the second he got some clear air so we went hurtling down the mountain.
+Packed and with music blaring we beeped our way out of Kandy, through small settlements with narrow roads.
+Like all good developing country drivers, ours drove like his life depended on reaching his destination as soon as possible and he put his foot down the second he got some clear air, so we went hurtling down the mountain.

 The temperature increased as we lost altitude.
-We knew it was forecasting 39C where we were heading, which was part of the reason we wanted an early start to try and travel before it got too hot, now we were left hoping it didn’t get too hot too soon.
-Luckily the speed we drove gave a steady stream of air even if it meant getting our heads blown off by the open window.
+We knew it was forecasting 39C where we were heading, which was part of the reason we wanted an early start to try and travel before it got too hot.
+Ww were left hoping it didn’t get too hot too soon.
+Luckily the speed we drove at gave a steady stream of air even if it meant getting our heads blown off by the open window.

 We arrived tired and pretty dazed.
 We’d found a guest house and booked it online the day before.
 It said it was a small place in a quiet area and it could organise elephant safaris which is what we hoped to arrive early enough to be able to fit in that afternoon.
-We hopped on a tuk tuk, checked in and they’d sorted us out with a safari within half an hour.
-They had another guest joining a shared Jeep but if we joined him it was going to cost us NZ$100 with up to 4 other people, whereas to take a Jeep on our own was only going to cost NZ$135 so we decided sharing wasn’t worth the saving as we had something to celebrate that day.
+We hopped on a tuk tuk, checked in and they’d sorted us out with a safari within half an hour of us arriving.
+They had another guest joining a shared Jeep but if we joined him it was going to cost us NZ$100 with up to 4 other people, whereas to take a Jeep on our own was only going to cost NZ$135.
+We decided sharing wasn’t worth the saving, particularly as we had something to celebrate that day.

 We had just enough time to drink tea, and fluff about a bit before our Jeep arrived.
 There are 2 national parks, pretty much on opposite sides of the highway, our guest house had told us we’d be going to Kaudulla on the north side.
 Apparently there are more baby elephants there at the moment.
 The entry fee is also half the other one and since entry is included in the safari price then it probably helps them to make the cost sound cheaper.

-2.5 hours of bumping down jungle trails and round a lake later and we’d seen monkeys, a crocodile, wild buffalo, a lot of cool birdlife and hundreds of elephants, including the promised baby elephants, and lots of them too.
+2.5 hours of bumping down jungle trails and round a lake later and we’d seen monkeys, a crocodile, wild buffalo, a lot of cool birdlife and hundreds of elephants, including the promised babies, lots of them.

 The journey back to our digs was almost as enjoyable, we both love whizzing through the streets at twilight in Asia, there is something magical about it.

 We arrived back super tired, dusty and happy.
 There are hardly any places to eat in Polonnaruwa, the guidebook says to eat at your guest house.
-When we rolled in we were asked ‘do you want dinner?’, ‘yes please’, ‘noodles ok?’, ‘noodles are fine’.
+When we rolled in we were asked ‘do you want dinner?’, ‘yes please’, ‘noodles ok?’, ‘yes noodles are fine’.

-While Marie got organised Emma got the nephew of the guesthouse to take her to an ATM and the supermarket, so went zooming off in the dark on the back of his motorbike.
+While Marie got organised Emma got the nephew of the guesthouse to take her to an ATM and the supermarket, and went zooming off in the dark on the back of his motorbike.